Claudio-Brasil/Log-in-Page/README.md

 * I personalized the fonts with Browse Fonts.
 * There is a slight movement coming from the planet and the leaves (animation) at the left, using storyset.

-## This features are in development:
+## These features are in development:

 - The animation.
 - The interation page.